Please note that this page is automatically translated.

 DX makes everything from reservations to checkout even smoother

-Sushiro stores have implemented a variety of digital technologies.
-Examples include an app for making reservations, an automated guidance system for entering the store and issuing tickets, touch panels for ordering, self-checkouts, and automated souvenir lockers for takeout.
-By utilizing digital transformation, Sushiro is not only realizing efficient store operations, but is also working to improve the customer experience by reducing waiting times, making ordering easier, and providing products more smoothly.
+Sushiro stores have implemented a variety of digital technologies, including reservations via an app, automated guidance systems for entry and ticketing, touch panels for ordering, self-checkouts, and automated souvenir lockers for takeout.
+By utilizing digital transformation, Sushiro is streamlining store operations and improving the customer experience by reducing waiting times, making ordering easier, and providing smoother product delivery.

 Recreating the conveyor belt of sushi using digital vision